 Income tax comprises of current and deferred income tax.
-Income tax is recognised as an expense or income in the Statement of Profit and Loss, except to the extent it relates to items directly recognised in equity or in OCI.
+Income tax is recognised as an expense or income in the a Current Income Tax

+Statement of Profit and Loss, except to the extent it relates to items directly recognised in equity or in OCI.